Energy Saving Light Bulbs – Popular Myths Busted!

 Myth 1: Energy Saving Bulbs Are Expensive

-The initial purchase price of energy saving bulbs is higher than that of a traditional incandescent bulb.
+The initial purchase price of energy saving bulbs is higher than that of a traditional light bulb.
 However, energy saving bulbs use up to 80% less electricity, saving energy and lowering power costs.
 Even if only one energy saving light bulb is fitted within a household, this can translate to a saving of around £10 per year on electricity bills, or around £100 over the bulb’s lifetime.
 Energy saving bulbs also have greater staying power than traditional bulbs, leading to even greater savings.

 Myth 2: Simply Changing A Light Bulb Will Not Make A Difference To The Environment